Ultra123-hub/Super-Store-Products-Analysis/README.md

 ```

 and then, we visualize the total sales recorded across the months to butress more on what to know about sales distribution.
+**Therefore, I created a new column by grouping the sales by month and plotted a line chart using matplotlib**

 ```python
 month_sales = df.groupby('month')['sales'].sum()